Portfolio Diversification: Mexico Real Estate for US

 Insider tip: Portfolio diversification adds a second market only after first unit produces 12 months audited net P&L, not at contract signing.

-Asset class mix: condo core, villa satellite
+What should buyers verify on asset class mix: condo core, villa satellite?

 | Allocation model | Condo weight | Villa weight | Investor type |